ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 how does this interact with CMake?

    The assmbler works as a 'translator' that compiles the ASM language.
 CMake generally supports the 'assembler' to convert between 'machine specific' and 'human readable' languages.

+### Decisions I made while working with the modeling documents

+1. For 3.3---annotated codes

+    I decided to go over basic instructions by browsing the relevant SDK library.
+Getting to know the meaning of the low-level instructions like pio_sm_put_blocking is very helpful in determining the current status the program is running at.

+2. For 3.4---PIO Registers

+    Based on the annotated codes from 3.3, I have a general idea at how the overall build(from putting data into FIFO, then to SM, then to execute c code).
+Determining each config register's status would be a bit clearer after learning about the procedure of how PIO works.

+3. For 3.5---ASM code

+    The Datasheet for the SDK C was really helpful and explaint the majority of the information needed for this part.

+4. For 3.6 & 3.7 --- Timing diagram

+    I decided to cross reference from part 3.4 and 3.5.
+Figuring out the 32-bit registers that might be affected by those instructions, then figure out what specific bits are affected.

+### Reflection

+What were some strengths/weaknesses of working with paper?

+I drew most of the timing-related diagrams in hand(paper/ipad), because it is difficult to do so with Excel.

+What were some strengths/weaknesses of working with spreadsheets?

+Spreadsheets help with arranging and annotate data, especially when I have a large amount of them.
+But drawing something like timing diagram, especially with delays, it is not the best tool.

+How might you approach this task using other tools available to you?

+A timing diagram generator would be great xD...